Klaim/stdcxx-privext/proposal/draft.md

     static void Foo::priv1(); <-Static private extension method

-This would be a viable approach.
+This would be a viable approach and has even less impact on the standard then the current proposal.
 Users who want to have file scoped private extension methods can still use anonymous namespaces.
 We have opted against this approach for now as we believe it will lead to confusion as the already encumbered static keyword will now have